 Additionally, try wrapping the sticks with something to stay together.
 This will help avoid any issues with your bundle falling apart when you light it on fire.

 Get everything ready before you start, and then only use one match.
 This concept may seem a little daunting, but if you have to light match after match, something is not right with your materials.
-Stop, adjust your materials, and figure out what the problem is and start again.
+Stop, adjust your materials, figure out what the problem is, and start again.

 Remember that fire burns upwards, so you do not want to light the bundle of sticks from the top.
 Hold the bundle upside-down and let the flame build.

 Rotating the bundle helps build the flame.
 Once you feel comfortable that the flame is going well, you can set it down and start building on top of it.

 Now you can start using the larger sticks.
 In the beginning, try placing them on your fire one at a time until it gets going.

 Wherever the fire is burning is where you want to build; if the fire is burning on one end, you want to put your sticks directly over the fire.

 One of the essential needs of fire is oxygen.
 Give the coals a breath of air if you need to keep the fire going.

 As you continue to add sticks to the fire, try to build it in the shape of a teepee, which is the best and most efficient way to start a fire.
 Continue to lay sticks on at an angle.